NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ### TensorFlow
 In the TensorFlow test case below, HugeCTR shows up to 44x speedup to a CPU server with TensorFlow with only one V100 GPU and almost the same loss curve.

-Data set:
-The data is provided by CriteoLabs [1].
-The original training set contains 45,840,617 examples.
-Each example contains a label (1 if the ad was clicked, otherwise 0) and 39 features (13 integer features and 26 categorical features).
-The original test set doesn't contain labels, so it's not used.

-Network:
-Embedding Vector=64, Layers=4, MLP Output=200, multi-hot=39, Optimizer=MomentumSGD，Loss = BinaryCrossEntropy.
-We use Batchsize = 40960 and BatchSize = 128 in the performance and loss curve test, respectively.

 <div align=center><img width = '500' height ='300' src ="user_guide_src/fig13_performance_comparsion_tf.PNG"/></div>
 <div align=center>Fig. 8 Performance Comparison with TensorFlow 1.12</div>